Preprocessing¶

 ¶

-This transformation may not be invertible if two labels are combined by the remapping.
-A masking method can be used to correctly split the label into two during the inverse transformation (see example).
+Masking can be used to split the label into two during the inverse transformation.

 remapping – Dictionary that specifies how labels should be remapped.
-The keys are the old label ids, and the corresponding values replace them.
+The keys are the old labels, and the corresponding values replace them.

 masking_method –